“`html

 • Records of processing activities and data inventory

-• Lawful basis and processing transparency
+• Lawful basis, purpose limitation, and transparency

 • Data subject rights management

-• Retention and data lifecycle management
+• Retention and personal data lifecycle controls

-• Third-party and processor oversight
+• Processor, supplier, and third-party oversight

-• Privacy risk management and internal controls
+• Privacy risk management and control monitoring

 • Technical and organizational data protection measures

-• Personal data breach handling and response
+• Personal data breach handling and notification processes

-• Alignment of privacy documentation with ISO 27701 and GDPR
+• Alignment with applicable ISO/IEC 27701:2025 and GDPR audit criteria

-• Assessment of alignment with ISO/IEC 27701 and GDPR
+• Assessment of conformity with applicable ISO/IEC 27701:2025 and GDPR criteria

-Stage 3: Remediation Roadmap
+Stage 3: Audit Reporting

 Basis of Work

-• ISO/IEC 27701: Privacy Information Management System (PIMS) guidance and requirements.
+• ISO/IEC 27701:2025: Privacy Information Management System requirements and guidance.

-• Regulation (EU) 2016/679: General Data Protection Regulation (GDPR).
+• Regulation (EU) 2016/679: General Data Protection Regulation.

 • ISO/IEC 27001:2022: Information Security Management Systems — Requirements.

-• ISO/IEC 27002:2022: Information security and privacy controls.
+• ISO/IEC 27002:2022: Information security, cybersecurity and privacy protection controls.

 Frequently Asked Questions